Thinking beyond borders

 An individual is considered a Tunisian tax resident if:

-An individual is considered a Tunisian tax non-resident when his stay in Tunisia during a calendar year is less than 6 months.
+An individual is considered a Tunisian tax non-resident when their stay in Tunisia during a calendar year is less than 6 months.

-Most likely extended business travelers will be considered non-residents for Tunisian tax purposes and subject to tax only on their Tunisian-sourced income, when they remain residents in their home country (their family still resident of the home country and their stay in Tunisia does not exceed 6 months).
-The salary earned for Tunisian workdays will usually be considered as Tunisian-sourced income, subject to income tax in Tunisia, unless, possible exemption under the provisions of a double tax treaty.
+Most likely extended business travelers will be considered non-residents for Tunisian tax purposes and subject to tax only on their Tunisian-sourced income, when they remain residents in their home country/jurisdiction (their family still resident of the home country/jurisdiction and their stay in Tunisia does not exceed 6 months).
+The salary earned for Tunisian workdays will usually be considered as Tunisian-sourced income, subject to income tax in Tunisia, unless there is a possible exemption under the provisions of a double tax treaty.